Hawkman: Publication history

 The Zero Hour miniseries muddied the waters further by merging the different Hawkmen into a "Hawkgod", who was the focus character in the third volume of the monthly Hawkman series.
 This version of Hawkman also had a small role in the alternate-future series Kingdom Come.
 After the end of this series, Hawkman's continuity was considered by DC to be too complicated, and he was absent from comics for several years.

 In the late 1990s, the JSA series untangled Hawkman's continuity, establishing him as Carter Hall, a man who—along with Shiera—had been reincarnated dozens of times since his life in ancient Egypt, and whose powers were derived from Thanagarian Nth metal, which had been retroactively renamed from "ninth metal".
 The Katar Hol of the Hawkworld series had also come to Earth during the 1990s, as previously established.
 The 1980s Hawkman Fel Andar returned to Thanagar.
 The Hawkgod was later revealed to be an avatar of the Hawk aspect of the Red (from which Animal Man receives his powers) and only believed that he was Hawkman.

 During the Identity Crisis miniseries, it was established that Hawkman (Carter Hall) had encouraged the mindwipe of Doctor Light and had actually been the one to initially suggest the idea.
 His role in the mindwipe was the basis for his enmity with Green Arrow, who felt that interfering with an individual's right to self-determination was beyond the moral right of any organization or government.

 Subsequently, Hawkman was reincarnated and given a new series in 2002 entitled Hawkman vol. 4, written initially by James Robinson and Geoff Johns, with art by Rags Morales.
 Justin Gray and Jimmy Palmiotti took over writing duties during the third year of the series.
 In 2006, the series was retitled Hawkgirl with issue #50 and given a new creative team of Walt Simonson and Howard Chaykin.
 This series was cancelled with issue #66 in July 2007.

 Hawkman was a major character in the Rann–Thanagar War miniseries, which stemmed from events in Countdown to Infinite Crisis.
-During this time his continuity was further changed (see Carter Hall section below).
+During this time, his continuity was further changed.

 The character then received a new series spinning out of Dark Nights: Metal, helmed by Robert Venditti and Bryan Hitch.